 There’s more to building a business than buying a few online ads and praying for clients.
 You’ll need to spend time building relationships, while also keeping existing clients happy to ensure repeat business—all of which can be more difficult than it sounds.

-To help you stay on top of business development for your law firm, we’ve rounded up a few best practices surrounding client relationships, based on a recent webinar, Business Development Strategies for Law Firms, held by Clio’s own Lawyer in Residence, Joshua Lenon.
+We’ve rounded up a few best practices surrounding client relationships, based on our webinar, Business Development Strategies for Law Firms, held by Clio’s own Lawyer in Residence, Joshua Lenon.
 As he puts it:

 Quite frankly, a lot of your own career development centers around your ability to bring in business, so it’s something that you should be focussing on from day one.